codinghamster/codeigniter-modular-extensions-hmvc/readme.md

 Models and libraries can also be loaded from sub-directories in their respective application directories.

-When using form validation with MX you will need to extend the CI_Form_validation class as shown below, before assigning the current controller as the $CI variable to the form_validation library.
+When using form validation with MX you will need to extend the CI_Form_validation class as shown below,
-This will allow your callback methods to function properly.
-(This has been discussed on the CI forums also). ie:

 	:::php
 	<?php
 	/** application/libraries/MY_Form_validation **/